akashmunjial/CS520/README.md

 ```
 pytest
 ```
-This will run all the tests in the test folder and produce the result.
+This will run all the tests in the test folder and produce the results.